How To Be A Better Man – 100+ Plus Ways To Take Charge Of Your Life

 It’s easy to get frustrated when our dog chews up a roll of toilet paper, yet even more natural for us to forget they live much shorter lives.
 Take the time to practice training them, you’ll learn the virtues of patience, understanding, and compassion.

 Even if you’re not a pet person or don’t see yourself adopting one anytime soon do this: Take a trip down to the animal shelter and give the pups a cuddle.
+Check out our list of the coolest dog breeds.

 38. Be punctual – Better yet, be 10 minutes early.